Angericky/x0_Compiler/README.md

 However, I don't upload the yacc file *x0.y* since the course has not been finished.
 Run file *x0compiler.py*, and you can see the user interface.

+### Requirements
+flex & yacc(bison).
+You can install them by 2 commands.
+Read manuscript and install in http://dinosaur.compilertools.net/ .
+Any computer system is supported

+### Using Method Without UI
+run "./build [yourfilename]" in Terminal. e.g. build test0_simp.txt
+The type of file is unlimited.

 ### UI
 You can easily find how to build and run a file written in x0 by UI.
 The user interface looks like: